 Mr. Barden began his career as a consultant with Arthur Andersen with an emphasis on information technology re-engineering and major technology-enabled process improvement projects.
 His consulting experience spanned a variety of industries, including higher education and healthcare.

-Mr. Barden has served as the Chief Information Officer of Yale since 2017.
-In this capacity he coordinates the collaboration of all IT units across Yale, shares accountability for research computing functions with the Vice Provost for Research, and leads the central IT organization.
+Prior to being elevated to the role of Vice President for Information Technology at Yale, Mr. Barden served as the Chief Information Officer, starting in 2017.
+He is responsible for coordinating the collaboration of all IT units across Yale, shares accountability for research computing functions with the Vice Provost for Research, and leads the central IT organization.

 Mr. Barden earned his B.A. in Economics and Management from Albion College and M.B.A. from the Simon School of Business.